-Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 25 .
-(2) Left control zone Textured area that allows you to perform additional gestures.
-(3) Right control zone Textured area that allows you to perform additional gestures.
+) 0- 0- Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using TouchPad and touch screen gestures on page 24 .
+(2) Left TouchPad button Functions like the left button on an external mouse.
+(3) Right TouchPad button Functions like the right button on an external mouse.